Yoda-x/ha-zha-new/README.md

 # Incompatible with mainstream zigpy/bellows
-quirks code in mainstream zigpy breaks compatiblilty with zha_new, please use my versions
+quirks code in mainstream zigpy breaks compatiblilty with zha_new, please use my versions With the patch from estevez-dev my zigpy and bellows should be loaded automatic

 # ha-zha-new
 see wiki for tips